nstr/rc-inputs/README.md

 `disableInput` | bool | You can hide input.
 In this case `TagInput` will be just for reading.
 `dynamicInputWidth` | bool | The prop makes any inner input(custom or default) stretched on all remaining width.
 The default is false.
 `autocomplete` | object | Special data for autocomplete.
 See schema below.
+`showAutocomplete` | bool | An alternative way to show and hide an indenture autocomplete.
 `inputValue` | string | Value setter.
 Use only with `autocomplete` and included input.
 This prop required if you want to use `autocomplete`.
-`onSelect` | function | The function returns selected tag from `autocomplete` and all used `tags`
+`onSelect` | function | The function returns selected tag from `autocomplete` and all used `tags` `renderAutocompleteItem` | function | The function for render custom autocomplete items.

 Autocomplete Schema